Act for the Development of Tourism

 Article 47

-In the case that a private project for developing and operating tourist amusement facilities or tourist hotels is approved by the central administrative authority and the land required by the project involves changing urban planning or changing the use of non-urban land, application shall be filed along with related letters, maps and documents.
+In the event that a private project for developing and operating tourism and amusement facilities or tourist hotels is approved by the central administrative authority and the land required by the project involves changing urban planning or changing the use of non-urban land, an application shall be filed along with related letters, maps, and documents.
 The changes shall be made according to Article 27 of the City Plan Act or Article 15 of the Regional Plan Act.
 The restriction of overall review shall be inapplicable.

 Article 48

-In the event that private organizations seek loans for operating tourist amusement, tourist hotel or hotel enterprises, and the submitted by the central administrative authority to the Executive Yuan is approved by the latter, the central administrative authority may negotiate with related authorities or financial institutions for favorable loan contracts to address the needs of tourism development policies.
+In the event that private organizations seek loans for operating tourist amusement enterprise, tourist hotel or hotel enterprises, and the application submitted by the central administrative authority to the Executive Yuan is approved by the latter, the central administrative authority may negotiate with related authorities or financial institutions for favorable loan contracts to address the needs of tourism development policies.

 Article 49

-The real estate in the preceding paragraph, which is created superficies or leased by the tourist amusement enterprise, tourist hotel enterprise and hotel enterprise, is subject to that the owners of the real estate give the all feedback of the land value tax and the housing tax reductions to the superficiary or the lessee and pending verification by the central administrative authority.
+The real estate in the preceding paragraph, which is created superficies or leased by the tourist amusement enterprise, tourist hotel enterprise, and hotel enterprise, is conditioned on that the owners of the real estate give the all of the land value tax and the housing tax reductions to the superficiary or the lessee and pending verification by the central administrative authority.

-The standards for the recognition of that the tourist amusement enterprise, tourist hotel enterprise and hotel enterprise which have supported government tourism policy for raising the quality in paragraph 1 shall be drawn up by Ministry of Transportation and Communications and reported to the Executive Yuan for approval
+The standards for the recognition of tourist amusement enterprise, tourist hotel enterprise and hotel enterprise which have supported government tourism policy for raising the quality in paragraph 1 shall be drawn up by the Ministry of Transportation and Communications and reported to the Executive Yuan for approval.

 Tax preference in paragraph 1 shall be limited to five years.
-The Executive Yuan may extend the tax preference period at five times before the period expires.
+The Executive Yuan may, before the period expires, extend the tax preference period once for up to five years.

 Article 50

-For the purpose of reinforcing international promotion and marketing of the tourism industry, corporate tourism enterprises may receive deduction in profit-seeking enterprise income tax for expenses under the following categories.
-The amount of such tax deduction may only be between 10% and 20% of the total following expenses of the same year.
-Should the expenses be insufficient for deduction, delayed deduction can be made within the follow four years.
+For the purpose of reinforcing international promotion and marketing of the tourism industry, corporate tourism enterprises may receive deduction in income tax for profit-seeking enterprises for expenses under the following categories.
+The amount of such tax deduction may only be between 10% and 20% of the total such expenses of the same year.
+Should the expenses be insufficient for deduction, unused deductions may be carried forward for four years.

 1. Expenses for sponsoring government-initiated international promotion campaigns.

-2. Expenses for sponsoring the government in attending international tourism organizations and travel fairs.
+2. Expenses for sponsoring the government in attending international tourism organizations fairs and travel fairs.

-3. Expenses for sponsoring government effort to promote business and conference tourism.
+3. Expenses for sponsoring government efforts to promote business and conference tourism.

-The total annual amount of the deduction stipulated in the preceding paragraph may not exceed 50% of the profit-taking enterprise income tax the company shall pay for that year.
-Such limitation, however, shall not apply to the amount of deduction for the last year.
+The total annual amount of the deduction stipulated in the preceding paragraph may not exceed 50% of the income tax that the profit-seeking enterprise should have paid for that year.
+Such limitation, however, shall not apply to the amount of deductions for the last year.

 Article 50-1